 Emyle Moore: Emyle is a long time Sonshine Academy student, a member of the Platinum Company, former Conway High School Varsity Team member, and a former Light Award winner.
 She is a freshman at UCA and works not only in our dance program but also helps out with birthday parties.
 She is trained in ballet, tap, jazz, and pointe.
 Emyle has attended several For the Love of Dance Workshops in order to enhance her training and has appeared in many of Sonshine Academy’s Christmas performances.
 She began her assistant teaching career last year and continues to do a wonderful job.
 Emyle has a sweet spirit and is a very mature young lady.
 We are so proud she chose to join our faculty.

-Savannah Dubose: Savannah is a long time Sonshine Academy student, an Xtreme Dance Force competitor, a member of the Platinum Tap Company, and a former Light Award winner.
+Savannah Dubose: Savannah is a long time Sonshine Academy student, an Xtreme Dance Force competitor, a member of the Platinum Company, and a former Light Award winner.
 She is trained in ballet, tap, jazz, lyrical, hip-hop and pointe.
 Savannah has attended several For the Love of Dance Workshops in order to enhance her training and has also been studying at DanceMaker’s Inc. in Branson, Mo, where she was recently named 1st runner up Miss Teen Starmaker.
 Savannah has appeared in many of Sonshine Academy’s Christmas performances.
-She began her assistant teaching career last year by helping out with a preschool class and substituting for other assistants when needed.
+She began her assistant teaching career 2 years ago by helping out with a preschool class and substituting for other assistants when needed.
 Savannah is a talented and brilliant dancer who has a passion for her work.
 We love having her on board.

 Alyssa Walter: An alumnus of St. Joe High School, Alyssa is a sophomore at the University of Central Arkansas.
 She has been dancing for more than 15 years at Sonshine Academy while studying ballet, tap, jazz, lyrical, pointe, and hip-hop.
 She has extended her training by attending “For the Love of Dance” workshops and was an active and highly awarded member of the Xtreme Dance Force competition team for 5 years.
 Alyssa held demi soloist roles in Sonshine Academy performances of “The Little Match Girl” and “There is No X in Christmas”.
 A former Light Award Winner, she is an excellent addition to our dance staff, bringing a love for children, a passion for dance, and a joyful spirit that is contagious to all who are blessed enough to have her as a teacher.
 We are so fortunate to have her working with us.